-(a) - Keep presenting part of baby off the cord.
-Monitor and attempt to maintain the pulse in the cord.

-- (b) Position of mother: C{2}

-- (c) Uterine massage is performed from the pubis toward the umbilicus only.

-- 4. Continue General Patient Care.
+- (a) Keep presenting part of baby off the cord.
+Monitor and attempt to maintain the pulse in the cord. - (b) Position of mother: - (c) Uterine massage is performed with the heel of the hand applying firm pressure from the pubis toward the umbilicus only.
+This massage is continued until bleeding diminishes.
+Transport rapidly. - (d) Go to Seizure Protocol: Consider midazolam. - 4.
+Continue General Patient Care.